 To meet its capital needs, the Company is considering multiple alternatives, including, but not limited to, additional equity financings, debt financings and other funding transactions, licensing and/or partnering arrangements and business combination transactions.
 There can be no assurance that the Company will be able to complete any such transaction on acceptable terms or otherwise.
 The Company believes that current cash on hand, plus the bridge financing, excluding any additional bridge financings, other financings, or further cash conservation measures will be sufficient to fund operations through end of July, 2017.
 This has led management to conclude that substantial doubt about the Company's ability to continue as a going concern exists.
-In the event the Company is unable to successfully raise additional capital, the Company will not have sufficient cash flows and liquidity to finance its business operations as currently contemplated.
-Accordingly, in such circumstances the Company would be compelled to immediately reduce general and administrative expenses and delay research and development projects, including the purchase of scientific equipment and supplies, until it is able to obtain sufficient financing.
+In the event the Company is unable to successfully raise additional capital, the Company would be compelled to immediately reduce general and administrative expenses and delay research and development projects, including the purchase of scientific equipment and supplies, until it is able to obtain sufficient financing.
 If such sufficient financing is not received timely, the Company would then need to pursue a plan to license or sell its assets, seek to be acquired by another entity, cease operations and/or seek bankruptcy protection.
-Furthermore, in May 2017 the Company entered into a bridge financing facility with jVen Capital (amended and restated on July 10, 2017) under which it could issue secured promissory notes of up to \$1,500,000.
-In addition, the Company amended and restated the \$1,000,000 MGHIF Note which matures in July 2018.
-If the Company is unable to repay any of these secured promissory notes, or negotiate conversion or extension of their respective terms at maturity, the assets of the Company may be seized, as the secured promissory notes are secured by a lien on all the Company's assets.
-Failure t
+Furthermore, in May 2017 the Company entered into a bridge financing facility with jVen Capital under which it could issue secured promissory notes of up to \$1,500,000.
+In addition, the Company has issued the \$1,000,000 MGHIF Note which matures in July 2018.
+If the Company is unable to repay any of the secured promissory notes, or negotiate conversion or extension of their term at maturity, the assets of the Company may be seized, as the secured promissory notes are secured by a lien on all the Company's assets.